wildeyedskies/woven-story-engine/README.md

 # Woven Story Engine

+## WARNING: this is alpha quality software.
+Use at your own peril!

 A twine like interactive fiction engine, written for my game The Library

 Woven provides a clean syntax somewhat inspired by LaTeX, and a set of neat macros to help you make your